 The language of tuition via ODL is English.
 Study guides for all the modules are available in English.
 You may write examinations and submit assignments in either Afrikaans or English.
-Contact sessions will be conducted in English.

 3.1.9 Study Material

 - a) Study material will be delivered either by postal or courier services to the address you have indicated for the delivery of study material. - b) Please note that you must indicate a physical or work address to which the study material may be delivered via courier. - c) Study material sent via postal services must be collected from the post office within seven working days, or it will be returned to the NWU.
 You will be liable for the cost of postage. - d) Study guides will be available on e-Fundi.